microsoft/moaw/workshops/serverless-overview/workshop.md

 ## Web App Portal (55 min)

-We have created a Static Web App to help assess progress on this Hands-on-Lab and make it easier to upload and get back transcriptions using a simple web interface.
+You have created a Static Web App to help assess progress on this Hands-on-Lab and make it easier to upload and get back transcriptions using a simple web interface.

 ![Demo Web App screenshot](./assets/static-web-app-demo.png)